Lucgudev/route_aware_widget/README.md

 ## Support

-If you find this package helpful, please give it a star on GitHub!

-For issues and feature requests, please visit the issue tracker.
+For issues and feature requests, please file an issue on the [GitHub repository](https://github.com/yourusername/route_aware_widget/issues).